kirandash/react/redux-planner/readme.md

 4. We will feed our redux data at the container/wrapper level which can then be feeded to the UI level.
 5. connect from react-redux helps us map state from store to props in components
 6. It does so with the help of mapStateToProps()

+### 05.04 Map dispatch to React components
+Handling all errors of app.
+Code at: container/ShowErrors.js
+1. mapDispatchToProps is used to dispatch fns from store to components
+2. Run this in console to dispatch an error `store.dispatch({ type: "ADD_ERROR", payload: "something went wrong" })`
+3. Record any error occurring in the App
+4. Test by adding some error to index.react.js